bfenetworks/bfe/docs/en_us/modules/mod_tcp_keepalive/mod_tcp_keepalive.md

 ## Introduction

-mod_tcp_keepalive set tcp connection keepalive message sending strategy based on defined rules.
+mod_tcp_keepalive is used to set strategy of sending keepalive message in tcp connection.

-In some situation, like smart watch, which is sensitive to power consumption, may need to close the TCP-KeepAlive heartbeat message or increase the interval to send TCP-KeepAlive heartbeat message, mod_tcp_keepalive can help handle situation like this.
+In some situation, like smart watch, the device is sensitive to power consumption, it may be necessary to close the TCP-KeepAlive heartbeat message or increase the interval of sending TCP-KeepAlive heartbeat message. mod_tcp_keepalive can help to handle situation like this.

 ## Module Configuration